Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 My total kilometers/miles figures may be different than other sources of information out there, as everyone’s footsteps are different.
 However, we have made every effort to make our information as clean and accurate as possible.
 Please realize that the kilometer/mileage figures are approximations only!

-To book ahead on any of the routes you can search for a city in booking. com.
-It's the best online reservation system, and I will earn a small commission if you reserve through my links.
+To book ahead on any of the Ways you can search for a city in booking. com.
+It's the best online reservation system, and I will earn a small commission at no cost to you if you reserve through my links.
 I thank you for your support for providing you this convenience!

 Some of the best advice on accommodations came from talking with fellow pilgrims and the locals.
 Plus, I hope that my web pages will help you plan your Camino as well as you read through!